School-leaver with home based cow rearing enterprise

 The purpose of Advantage Africa's School Leavers’ Transition project in Kenya, is to improve the vocational learning, employment outcomes and life chances of students with special educational needs when they leave school.
 The project design originated with our long-term experience of practical support for two Special Units (Thinu and Mitaboni) in Kenya.
 Since then we have developed and tested an innovative model of school leavers' transition which is now being rolled out nationally through our partnership with Kenya Institute of Special Education in Nairobi.
 We have written a handbook for teachers and families, and developed a teacher-training course.
-By early 2021 we had impacted 255 individuals with disabilities, 1,275 of their family members & 24 schools.
+By 2025 we had trained 60 special school teachers from institutions across Kenya - see the map of schools.Our Handbook teachers and families

-school-leavers' outcomes video
+School-leavers' outcomes video

 The project incorporates: